Editor’s Choice -

 The Percy Inn is ideally situated in Portland's West End Historic District encamped among other row houses of the early 1800s.
 In fact, the row house across the street was once the British Consulate.
 The West End hosts many of Portland's finest homes and mansions and is a perennial favorite of rollerbladers, joggers, and cyclists alike.
 It has a lively and healthy blend of students and professionals drawn by the nearby Maine College of Art, Mercy Hospital, and Maine Medical Center, both walking distance.

 We are located at Longfellow Square, the anchor to the Arts District and home to One Longfellow Square, offering a revolving calendar of artistry of various mediums.
 Our neighbors on the square include a French restaurant, a tapas cafe and art gallery, an Indian restaurant, a Thai restaurant, a coffee house, and a neighborhood diner.
-Both corner on the block are home to local watering holes and another half dozen restaurants are within five minutes walk, including Aurora Provisions where patrons find everything from fresh flowers and fresh farm milk to afternoon scones and tea.
+Both corners on the block are home to local watering holes and another half dozen restaurants are within five minutes walk.

 Two blocks away is Congress Square housing the I.M.
 Pei-designed Portland Museum of Art with its extensive collection of Winslow Homer and Wyeth Family paintings.
 Along these two blocks are antique shops, MECA, another delightful coffeehouse, and a clutch of specialty restaurants (Italian, Vegan, Barbecue, Mexican, Vietnamese).
 Sharing this long block is the 1929 Moorish and Art Deco styled State Theatre of Portland hosting musicians and name acts in a more intimate venue.

-Breakfast and Other Noshes:Breakfast is served in our second floor breakfast room between 8 a.m. and 10 a.m.
+Breakfast and Other Noshes:Breakfast is served in our second floor breakfast room between 8 a.m. and 9:30 a.m.
 Our Continental buffet consists of boiled eggs, a selection of hot and cold cereals, sweet breakfast bread, an array of freshly cut fruits, the inn’s signature bumble berry pie, a selection of bagels, breads, and croissants and muffins, yogurt, juices, and a choice of teas and coffee.
-The breakfast room is open all day for snacking.
 Our third floor pantry provides ice and offers 24 hour hot drink choices you may prepare yourself.
-There’s a selection of board games, books on Maine and New England, and a DVD collection to borrow.
+There’s a selection of board games and books on Maine and New England.

 To Make You Comfortable: The Percy Inn is a non-smoking inn.
+We take smoking and vaping very seriously.
+Neither is permitted.
+Do not risk a pleasant stay attempting to mask it.
 For your comfort, each room has its own temperature controls.
 Though air conditioning is seldom needed, save a few days each year, all our rooms have cooling systems between Memorial Day and Columbus Day.
 Ceiling fans and our eight foot windows provide ample circulation in summer.

 Check-in and Check-out:Check-in is 3 p.m. but we try to accommodate early arrivals by storing luggage and providing keys for your return later in the day.
 Check-out is 11 a.m. and we ask that you vacate rooms by then so we may prepare for the next guests.
 Luggage again may be stored until your departure.
-Special arrangements can be made for late arrivals and early morning departures.
+Sorry, we do not offer late check-outs.

 About Our Location: Everyone loves our location.
 We are ideally situated in the center at Longfellow Square with a dozen restaurants steps from our front door.
 The airport is less than three miles and Amtrak and the Transportation Center are less than two miles from us.
 Be sure to click ‘Neighborhood’ for a full account of our convenient and entertaining surroundings.